 During time the name of the tournament has changed.
 Until the 1990’ties the tournament was called The Danish Open.
 Due to collaboration with a sponsor (Realkredit Denmark) the tournament then took on a new name and has kept the name The Denmark Open as part of the title ever since.

 The Denmark Open is the tournament in Denmark with most prestige and highest price money.
 The Danish players have taken the title several times.
 Morten Frost has taken a total of eight titles – seven in a row! – and profiles like Tonny Ahm, Kirsten Thorndahl, J. Hammergaard Hansen, Erland Kops, Finn Kobberø, Svend Pri, Flemming Delfs, Lene Køppen, Poul-Erik Høyer, Thomas Lund, Camilla Martin and Peter Gade have all won the tournament.
 The Danish players are always very motivated to perform as good as possible on home soil with a big crowd cheering for them.

 The latest additions to the VICTOR Denmark Open winners are Tine Rasmussen, Jan Ø. Jørgensen, Mathias Boe and Carsten Mogensen, Joachim Fischer, Christinna Pedersen, Anders Antonsen and Viktor Axelsen.

-The current DENMARK OPEN 2022 presented by VICTOR is played in Odense, the third largest city in Denmark.
+The current VICTOR DENMARK OPEN is played in Odense, the third largest city in Denmark.
 Spectators are seated very close to the courts, giving rise to a fantastic atmosphere.
-Today the DENMARK OPEN 2022 presented by VICTOR is part of a much bigger family that when the tournament first saw the light of day in 1935.
-Today the tournament is joined by a senior tournament, a junior tournament, and a para tournament – all international tournaments.
+Today the VICTOR DENMARK OPEN is part of a much bigger family and is joined by a Junior and Senior international tournaments.